lorin/booknotes/Seeing-Like-A-State.md

-# Seeing like a state: how certain schems to improve the human condition have failed
+# Seeing like a state: how certain schemes to improve the human condition have failed

 by James C. Scott